anthony-pignatelli/eggVar/expProtocol.md

     + Unique ID - Letter/Number Combo
     + Date
     + Initials
-3. Place 5 grams of media into each container
+3. Place 5 grams of media into each container (or just a single scoop)

 # Seeding Info
 1. For each stock container, place 100 beetles into each (A-D)